gnebbia/statistics_notes/introduction_to_statistics/4_distributions/README.md

 * since a one-to-one relationship would appear as a straight line ona scatter plot, the closer the points are to a perfect straight line, the more confident we are about the fact that data follow a normal distribution
-* constructing a normal probability pllot requires calculating prcentiles and corresponding Z-scores for each observation which is tedious.
+* constructing a normal probability pllot requires calculating percentiles and corresponding Z-scores for each observation which is tedious.
 Therefore we generally rely on software when making these plots